 In the West Bank, he met families struggling to lead normal lives amidst political turmoil and had a surreal encounter with the world's oldest and smallest religious sect.
 In Jordan, he visited the ruins of Hellenic citadels and trekked through the legendary Wadi Rum.
 His journey culminated in the vast deserts of the Sinai, home to Bedouin tribes and haunted by the ghosts of Biblical history.

 The Land Beyond is a journey through time, from the quagmire of current geopolitics to the original ideals of the faithful, through the layers of history, culture and religion that have shaped the Holy Land.
 But at its heart, it is the story of people, not politics and of the connections that can bridge seemingly insurmountable barriers.

-The book of the journey, published by IB Tauris, will be released in the UK on 30th September 2017.
-A three part film series will be available online around the same time.
+The book of the journey, published by IB Tauris, was released in the UK in September 2017.
+A three part film series will be available later in the year.

 To read stories that were posted from the journey in real-time, visit www.walkthemasar.com

 With thanks to: